 Full time assistants are eligible to receive 12 units of a tuition waiver each term but must be registered for at least 6 units per term.
 Half time assistants are eligible to receive 6 units of a tuition waiver each term but must be registered for at least 3 units per term.

 Positions will continue to be posted throughout the year for the Fall, Spring & Summer Terms.
+Current positions posted are for Summer or Fall 2018.

 Some graduate programs offer external graduate assistantships and part-time jobs closely related to a chosen field to graduate students to help defray the cost of advanced study.
 The external graduate assistantship program expands the range of opportunities beyond the university campus.
 The program is a partnership between Towson University and the community, providing the talents of mature students for business, government, industry and education.
 External assistantships are not available in all programs.